Hi there, I’m Nicola–pleased to meet you!

 I value professionalism and artistic rigour.
 I communicate clear and reasonable deadlines and hold artists to them.
 I create an environment where artists are motivated to do their best work to create the best product we can together.
 I believe that no matter the experience level, there is no greater joy for an artist than creating the highest quality work we can.

 I value kindness and positivity.
 I endeavor to speak only kindly and respectfully to any artist I work with.
 If something sensitive needs to be discussed, it will be done in private.
-I believe actors are extremely brave.
-Stage managers are gold.
-Designers are exciting and powerful.
-Playwrights are putting their heart and soul on the stage for all to see.
-Producers give so much to the art they love.
 Everyone deserves respect and to be honoured for what they do.

-I value specificity.
-Any direction I give is specific and as clear as it can possibly be.
-I believe actors especially crave direction or feedback, and so I endeavor to give each actor feedback at every rehearsal.
-I am constantly working to improve on how and when I give feedback.
-I also guide actors to be clear in their motives, choices, movements.
+I value specificity in the direction I give.
+I endeavor to give each actor feedback at every rehearsal.
+I am constantly working to improve on how and when I give direction.
+I am always guiding actors to greater clarity in their motives, choices, and movements.

 I value collaboration.
 Whether in design work, scene work, movement work, vocal work, individual work or group work, I crave input and ideas from the artists I work with.
 I see the role of director as a facilitator.
 The successful rehearsal room is where artists actively and passionately give their ideas and insights.
 The best ideas come out this way.
 I value working with artists that are active in the creation process as opposed to simply looking to me for ideas or direction: in other words the director “works with” and doesn’t “tell”.
 Even though I do a lot of solo prep work beforehand, we come up with the final ideas in the room together.